Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 # The Strategy Design Pattern

 The Strategy Design Pattern is designed to separate the behavior from it's host class, by encapsulating the algorithm in a separate class.
-This allows you to implement many algorithms and make them interchangeable.
+This allows you to implement families of algorithms and make them interchangeable.
 {: .fs-6 .fw-300 }

 ---

 The Strategy Design Pattern is also knows as "Policy" Design Pattern.
+Uses "Composition over Inheritance" Principle.

 ## What problems does it solve?
 Why to use it?
 When you want to separate the behavior (the algorithm) from it's host class.